 So FUM was founded and David Walker from Exeter University was elected as Chairman and John Gillett as Secretary.

 Help and education in the improvement of farming methods and financial help was the initial aim of the project.

 FUM decided to become involved with help for the hospitals and the provision of very much needed Mother and Child Clinics in isolated villages, a practice which still continues.
 Water and the provision of wells has also been an important work of FUM right from the beginning.

 Around £20,000 is raised annually, targeted at projects selected jointly by FUM Officers and the Tabora Regional Government authorities.
 All our projects have the full support of the local authorities and are delivered by them, thus over 95% of FUM donations are spent directly on the projects themselves.

 FUM funds are administered by a committee of officers, all of whom are volunteers elected at our Annual General Meeting.
-Apart from postage, mailing costs, etc. there are no overheads.
+Apart from postage, mailing, bank transfer costs, etc. there are no overheads.
 We have two volunteer officers in Tanzania, Frank Charles and Janeth John, both based in the Regional Government Offices in Tabora.
-The Regional Commissioner is one of our two Presidents.
+The Regional Commissioner is our Honorary President in Tanzania.